Amity University-Noida B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

-JEE Main Reporting Time 2026 - The National Testing Agency provided the details of JEE Main 2026 reporting time on the website, jeemain.nta.nic.in.
-According to the JEE Main notification, the reporting time for the shift 1 JEE Main 2026 exam is 7:00 AM, and that of shift 2 is 1:00 PM.
+JEE Main Reporting Time 2026 - NTA has released the details of JEE Main 2026 reporting time on the website, jeemain.nta.nic.in.
+As per the JEE Main notification, the reporting time for the shift 1 JEE Main 2026 exam is 7:00 AM, and that of shift 2 is 1:00 PM.
 The JEE Mains exam will commence at 9 AM (shift 1) and 3 PM (shift 2).
 These rules ensure that there is enough time to conduct the checking and frisking processes and ensure candidates are seated before the commencement of the exam.
 Therefore, the JEE reporting time is set ahead of the scheduled start of the JEE Mains 2026 exam.
+The authority will conduct the session 1 exam on January 21, 22, 23, 24, 28 and 29, 2026.

 This Story also Contains